samWson/smalltalk-and-erlang/article.md

 # counter.exs
 defmodule Counter do
   @moduledoc """
-  A simple counter that increases the number each time it receives and increment message.
+  A simple counter that increases the number each time it receives an `increment` message.
   """